 A lot of people are having problems with Universal Credit.
-For many it’s simply not having enough money to live on.
+For many, it’s simply not having enough money to live on.
 For others, it’s not knowing how to negotiate the forms.

-- Problems with Universal Credit: where to get free food
+- Where to get free food

 You can apply for an ‘advance payment’ on your Universal Credit if you think you can’t manage while you’re waiting for your first payment.
 Frankly, most people struggle to cope for the minimum of five weeks that you have to wait for that payment, so you’re not alone.
 It can often take even longer than that to come through.